Angie0304/Signal_Processing/analysis_and_filtering/signal_integrator/README.md

 - The results were visually compared with theoretical expectations to validate the integrator behavior.

 ## Report
-The complete analysis, theoretical background, and results are available in: `reporte_capacitancia_filtro_rc.pdf`
+The complete analysis, theoretical background, and results are available in: `reporte_integrador_de_señales.pdf`

+# Status
+Complete